Baayeh/Baayeh/README.md

 # Your friendly neighbourhood developer

-### As a Full-Stack Software Developer, I have a special place in my heart for React ❤️.
+### As a Full-Stack Web Developer, I have a special place in my heart for React ❤️.

 - 🌱 I’m currently learning Python!😎🐍
 - 👯 I’m looking to collaborate with other developers